-Key Vocabulary: As previously, & common factor
+Key Vocabulary: As previously, & common factor Key number skills needed for division at Y6:

 - Recall and use multiplication and division facts for all numbers to $12 \times 12$ for more complex calculations - Divide numbers up to 4 digits by a two-digit whole number using the formal written method of long division, and interpret remainders as whole number remainders, fractions, or by rounding, as appropriate for the context.
 Use short division where appropriate. - Perform mental calculations, including with mixed operations and large numbers. - Identify common factors, common multiples and prime numbers. - Solve problems involving all 4 operations. - Use estimation to check answers to calculations and determine accuracy, in the context of a problem. - Use written division methods in cases where the answer has up to two decimal places. - Solve problems which require answers to be rounded to specified degrees of accuracy.